vasilescur/ambush/README.md

 ## Lexer

-The lexer is responsible for turning source code (:string) into tokens.
+The lexer is responsible for turning source code into tokens.

 ### Comments